Taum Sauk Mountain State Park

 Taum Sauk Mountain State Park is a Missouri state park located in the St. Francois Mountains in the Ozarks.
 The park encompasses Taum Sauk Mountain, the highest point in the state.
 The Taum Sauk portion of the Ozark Trail connects the park with nearby Johnson's Shut-ins State Park and the Bell Mountain Wilderness Area, which together are part of a large wilderness area popular with hikers and backpackers.

+History

-In 2005, the Taum Sauk hydroelectric power plant was damaged and a billion gallons of water flooded parts of the park and other nearby areas.
+In 2005, a mountain top reservoir burst, sending a billion gallons of water through parts of the park and other nearby areas including Johnson's Shut-Ins State Park.

 Activities and amenities

-The park has a rustic campground, a paved trail to the highpoint, picnic facilities, and a lookout tower providing a view the dense mountain forest obscures from other vantage points.
+The park has a rustic campground, a paved trail to the highpoint, picnic facilities, and a lookout tower providing a view of the dense mountain forest obscured from other vantage points.

+Mina Sauk Falls

 Mina Sauk Falls, the highest waterfall in Missouri, is reached via a rugged trail that makes a three-mile (5 km) loop from the highpoint parking area.
 The falls have cascading waters only during times of wet weather; at other times they are reduced to a trickle or less.